fbaumdicker/SpacerPlacer/README.md

 2. We recommend to use conda,
 as mafft is easily installed using conda (otherwise it needs to be manually installed).
-The latest version of conda can be downloaded from: https://conda.io/projects/conda/en/latest/user-guide/install/linux.html Download and install conda, e.g. using the following command:
+The latest version of conda can be downloaded from: https://conda.io/projects/conda/en/latest/user-guide/install/linux.html.
+Download a conda installer and install conda using the following command:

    ```bash
    bash <conda-installer-name>-latest-Linux-x86_64.sh